kubernetes/enhancements/keps/NNNN-kep-template/README.md

 - More rigorous forms of testing—e.g., downgrade tests and scalability tests
 - All functionality completed
 - All security enforcement completed
+- All monitoring requirements completed
 - All testing requirements completed
 - All known pre-release issues and gaps resolved

-**Note:** Beta criteria must include all functional, security, and testing requirements along with resolving all issues and gaps identified
+**Note:** Beta criteria must include all functional, security, monitoring, and testing requirements along with resolving all issues and gaps identified

 #### GA